Glycolic Skin Peels

 How Rutland Aesthetics can Help

 At Rutland Aesthetics, we take a bespoke approach to each of our patients’ therapies.
-From chemical skin peels through to Botox, we believe that tailoring your anti-ageing plan allows you to benefit from the best care available.
+From chemical skin peels through to injectables, we believe that tailoring your anti-ageing plan allows you to benefit from the best care available.

 Our team is lead by Dr Dhesi, who is a qualified GP with additional training in Aesthetic Medicine.
 As the Rutland Aesthetics clinical director, he ensures each patient who receives a glycolic skin peel remains safe and feels comfortable throughout.